JoelV1234/lecturevault/README.md

 ---

-## 🏛️ About CAL at UVic

-The **Center for Accessibility (CAL)** at UVic works with students and faculty to reduce barriers to learning.
-To learn more about registering for accommodations, visit the [official CAL website](https://www.uvic.ca/accessible-learning/index.php).

----
+## 💡 The Story Behind LectureVault

+LectureVault started because I needed it.
+As a student with a disability, I found that existing tools didn't quite capture the specific relationship between lecture audio and the visual content on the board.
+I wanted a solution that didn't just record sound, but helped maintain the context of the entire lecture.

-*LectureVault is an independent project aimed at supporting student accessibility.*
+*LectureVault is an independent project dedicated to making learning more organized, contextual, and accessible for everyone.*